ToruNiina/Coffee-mill/README.md

   - takes running average of particle positions with a specified window size.
 - `mean`
   - calculates mean structure from a trajectory
+- `projection`
+  - takes a dot product between 3N-dimensional vector (an axis) and snapshot from a specified origin.
 - `help`
   - prints help message.